 Business practice for contract terms are 36 to 48 months for light vehicles and 48 to 60 months for heavy trucks.
 The purchase option is usually nominal and equivalent to one monthly instalment or 1%.

-Full service leasing, that in Spain is called ‘Renting’, has similar features than in most EU countries.
+Full-service leasing, that in Spain is called ‘renting’, has similar features as in most EU countries.

 Both the operational and the economic risk of the vehicle remain with the leasing company.
-Open end contracts, like the typical US contract, is negligible in the Spanish market.
+Open-end contracts, like the typical US contract, are negligible in the Spanish market.

-Full service leasing includes funding, registration, M&R, taxes, road assistance, insurance and replacement vehicle.
+Full-service leasing includes funding, registration, M&R, taxes, road assistance, insurance and replacement vehicles.

 A characteristic of the Spanish market is that full coverage insurance is included as part of the service in over 90% of the cases.

-Fuel services is an option offered by most leasing companies, in competition with fuel companies.
+Fuel services are an option offered by most leasing companies, in competition with fuel companies.

 Telematics, at different levels, is offered by most leasing companies.

-Full service leasing purchases of new vehicles represent 15.3% of the total sales of light vehicles.
-The distribution of fleets in full service leasing, by type of company is the following:
+Full-service leasing purchases of new vehicles represent 17.5% of the total sales of light vehicles.
+The distribution of fleets in full-service leasing, by type of company is the following:

 Type of Client

 Fleet Management companies aim at providing a full outsourcing service of the fleet, with the exception of funding.
-However, a fleet management company does not offer bearing the operational nor economical risks of the fleet.
+However, fleet management companies do not offer bearing the operational nor the economic risks of the fleet.

-Clients of fleet management companies, mostly lease their vehicles with multiple full service leasing companies and hire a fleet management company as a ‘supplier manager’ as well as a fleet cost controller.
+Fleet management customers mostly lease their vehicles via multiple full-service leasing companies and hire a fleet management company as a ‘supplier manager’ as well as a fleet cost controller.